 I value humility.

 Determined, persistent, strong-headed, caring and passionate are words family has used to describe me.

 I hate soft drinks.
 I've never had a glass of any soft drink in my life.

 I also don't like swimming pools.

-I love licking the bowl after baking, and eating little bits of raw dough.
+I love licking the bowl after baking, and eating raw dough.